-The After-School Care Program provides professional care, supervision, recreation, and enrichment activities for school age children in grades preschool through sixth grade.
+The After-School Care Program provides professional care, supervision, recreation, and enrichment activities for school-age children in grades preschool through sixth grade.
 It serves working families who desire academics and supplementary after-school care in a Catholic environment for children enrolled in St. Ignatius Catholic School.
-For the safety of our students, all school employees and After-School Care workers are required by the Diocese of Gaylord to complete the Safe Environment training through VIRTUS and a thorough criminal back ground check.
-Our dedicated and loving staff members are committed in providing a safe environment for children.
+For the safety of our students, all school employees and After-School Care workers are required by the Diocese of Gaylord to complete the Safe Environment training through VIRTUS and a thorough criminal background check.
+Our dedicated and loving staff members are committed to providing a safe environment for children.

-The program begins at 2:45 PM until 5:30 PM each school day.
+The program runs from 2:45 PM until 5:30 PM each school day.
 Care will also be provided on half days of school from 11:45 AM until 5:30 PM.
 The prices for care are listed below.
 Exceptions include families with three or more children.
-The third and any additional children from a single family are free.
+The third and any additional children from a single-family are free.
 All fees are to be paid monthly upon receipt of an invoice.
 Payment will be made monthly at the school office with checks made out to "St. Ignatius School."

-Full Days of School Half Days of School Cost per family with one stu udent Cost per family with one s tudent Pick up by 3:30 PM \$4.00 Pick up by 3:30 PM \$24.00 Pick up by 4:30 PM \$8.00 Pick up by 4:30 PM \$30.00 Pick up by 5:30 PM \$12.00 Pick up by 5:30 PM \$36.00 Cost per family with two students Cost per family with two s tudents Pick up by 3:30 PM \$8.00 Pick up by 3:30 PM \$36.00 Pick up by 4:30 PM \$16.00 Pick up by 4:30 PM \$45.00 Pick up by 5:30 PM \$24.00 Pick up by 5:30 PM \$54.00
+Full Days of School Half Days of School Cost per family with one student Cost per family with one student Pick up by 3:30 PM \$5.00 Pick up by 3:30 PM \$24.00 Pick up by 4:30 PM \$10.00 Pick up by 4:30 PM \$30.00 Pick up by 5:30 PM \$15.00 Pick up by 5:30 PM \$36.00 Cost per family with two students Cost per family with two students Pick up by 3:30 PM \$9.00 Pick up by 3:30 PM \$36.00 Pick up by 4:30 PM \$18.00 Pick up by 4:30 PM \$45.00 Pick up by 5:30 PM \$27.00 Pick up by 5:30 PM \$54.00